seanrhughes/exoplanet-existence/README.md

 ***On average, the model's error is less than a half of a planet per prediction.***<br><br>

-For example, while testing on stars with known planets, the model correctlty predicts many systems, including:
+For example, while testing on stars with known planets, the model correctly predicts many systems, including:

 <table>
   <tr>